 (4) If the person is subsequently registered by the National Board or another Board the person is to continue to be identified by the unique identifier given to the person under subsection (2).

+[Section 233 amended by No. 4 of 2018 s.
+85.]

 Part 11 — Miscellaneous

 Division 1 — Provisions relating to persons exercising functions under law